 Include the Wedding Cocktail Reception Timeline on the Invite

-Your guests might expect a traditional, several-hours-long reception after your ceremony.
+Your guests might expect a traditional, several-hour-long reception after your ceremony.
 To prevent this scenario, you must state that you will have a cocktail reception on your wedding invitation wording or website.

 For instance, adding “Cocktail reception to follow” at the bottom of your invitation is a simple yet effective way to inform your guests.
 Alternatively, you can use “Join us for hors d’oeuvres and drinks after the ceremony.”